getodk/xforms-spec/_sections/40-body.md

 ### Appearances

 The appearance of the 5 form controls can be changed with appearance attributes.
 Appearance values usually relate to a specific [data](#data-types) or [question](#body-elements) type.
-See the [XLS Form specification](http://xlsform.org) for a list of appearance attributes are available for each data type.
+See the [XLS Form specification](http://xlsform.org) for a list of appearance attributes that are available for each data type.
 Multiple space-separated appearance values can be added to a form control in any order.

 An appearance attribute can also be used to indicate that an [external app](#external-applications) should be used as a form control.